Why Men Get Substantially More Venture Capital than Women Entrepreneurs, and How to Change It

 For all of these cards, be sure you only use your SSN and birth date for identity verification.
 Do not include them for credit checking purposes.

 What’s the Verdict?
-Can Women Entrepreneurs Change a Sexists System?
+Can Women Entrepreneurs Change a Sexist System?

 In the meantime, all businesses, whether female owned or not, need to work on building business credit.
 This is the key to finding continual funding throughout the life of a business.